tejaspant/SDC_Udacity_Term1/Project2_Traffic_Sign_Classifier/README.md

 ## Acquiring New Images
 ---
 6 new images are obtained from the web to test the trained model.
 The test images are shown below.
 The images had to be reshaped to (32,32,3) size.
 ![alt text][image8]

+As can be seen from the images, there are a few challenges in classifying these images
+* The images in general are quite blurred
+* The image in the second row and second column is not very clear to the naked eye

 ## Performance on Images
 ---